 This section should contain links directly to the data as well as the homepage for the site providing the data (when available).
 A link to the data should be listed first, followed by a link to the homepage.
-For example:Access Transect station data from the Phytoplankton Ecology Program (more info) at the Mote Marine Laboratory
+For example:Access Transect station data ( This site may be offline. ) from the Phytoplankton Ecology Program ( This site may be offline. ) at the Mote Marine Laboratory

 This section should contain a brief summary of the data set described in the datasheet.
 The summary should include a brief description of the type of data, how it is presented, and its geospatial extent.
 There should be enough information for users to decide whether they are interested in exploring the data set.
 For example:The site provides processed data in graphical form illustrating salinity, temperature, fluorescence, and density for a transect station in the Gulf of Mexico near Sarasota Springs, FL.

 - Use and Relevance